Jeroendevr/prog-eng-sphinx/contact.md

 # contact

-Feel free to contact me if you are interested.
+I am available for freelance development, feel free to contact me if you are interested.

 mail; info@programming-engineer.nl
 location; Utrecht